in28minutes/in28minutes.github.io/_blog/articles/2017-12-28-spring-boot-HATEOAS-for-rest-services.md

 - What are the HATEOAS best practices?

 ## Project Code Structure

-Following screenshot shows the structure of the project we will create.
+The screenshot below depicts the framework of the project we will be creating.

 ![Image](/images/CRUDServiceWithHibernate.png "CRUDServiceWithHibernate")